semnijenhuis/3D-ArcGisProject/README.md

 > [!IMPORTANT]
-> This is an internship project conducted in partnership with Witteveen + Bos and for Saxion University of Applied Sciences.
+> This is an internship project in partnership with Witteveen + Bos and Saxion University of Applied Sciences.

 # Analysis of Needs
 ## Introduction